ryanherlihy/pinndit/feedback.md

+**Project 4**
+--
+Your submission was great.
+It was very detailed and it looks like you guys are on the right track.
+Keep up the good work on that end.

+Some sidenotes:

+**Trello:** Your trello activity has been lacking lately.

+**Meeting Notes:** Your meeting notes are pretty good.
+Everyone's tasks are clear.

+**Github Activity:** The Github activity has been lacking lately it seems as well.
+I recommend working on the app and updating Github as often as you can.
+Be sure that everyone is committing so it's easier to see who is contributing for when it comes time to determining final grades.

 **Project 3**
 --
 I think you all did a pretty good job on this.
 While I was hoping for possibly a little more detail in the screen-by-screen section, the graphics for each screen were great.